 During my time with iRec, the app usually crashes 90% of the time.
 Whenever I try to hit the “Record” button, it would freeze and then bounce back to my home screen.
 The developers also fixed this issue with their new EveryCord app.

 No live streaming feature is available.
 You can make changes to the settings page.
 Once you finished recording your iPhone screen, you can save it directly to your Camera Roll.
 The update to the newest version consists of a new start and stop button for easier recording and broadcasting.

 It is not a web browser recorder, which means that it can’t record outside of the app.
 However, you can record your entire screen and then play around with the customizable settings it offers.

 The Settings page provides some options for you to configure.

 EveryCord was designed to work for everyone.
 The interface is simple and very easy to use.

-Compatibility: Since EveryCord now fully support iOS 11, anything below that should also work.
+- Compatibility: Since EveryCord now fully supports iOS 12.0 and later, anything below that should also work

 This is a screen recording app that you can download for free from the App Store (used to).
 After being available on the official App Store for a few hours, Vidyo quickly gained its popularity for being simple and features-packed.